Betty Cherif

 I applied to the only matching BI role open right now

-I’ll reward you right back by not just being good, but by being relentless in building the tools that help you move faster, think clearly, and hit your profit goals.
+I’ll return that by being RELENTLESS in building the tools that help you move faster, think clearly, and hit your profit goals.

 What's Next for Me?

-... not even a dog mom yet, just a very passionate dog auntie
+... not even a dog mom yet, just an over-involved dog auntie